-All of those hours coding, executing assignments, and producing whatever deliverables were asked of you have paid off; you are a “high potential” and now you get to run the whole show.
-What will be different?
+So all of those hours coding, executing assignments, and producing whatever deliverables were asked of you have paid off; you are a “high potential” and now you get to run the whole show.
+What will you do to motivate and inspire your team?
 It is time to draft a plan and mobilize your resources.
 As you prepare to lead, consider:

 Administrative Tasks Will Demand Your Time

 There will be the new component of increased administrative work, such as status reports, human resources forms, and audit compliance tasks.
 These tasks will always be part of your job description.
 Now that it is here, know that this administrative work is a necessary part of keeping the gears moving within your organization.
 (And now you know that someone was doing it on your behalf all those years before now.)
 Viewing it as a task to go ahead and check off early in the day when your energy is high is a more potentially successful and satisfying strategy than squeezing it in when all you want to do is call it a day.

 In addition, as someone freshly arrived to the administrative component of your new position, you may unearth obstacles to efficiency or opportunities for consolidation of outmoded processes that others have stopped “seeing.”
 Share your feedback with your leadership; yours may be the prompt they need to reassess some time wasters.